NunoDeOliveira/distributed-payment-platform/README.md

 ## Overview

-Traditional banking systems can have difficulties when they need to coordinate operations between independent services without using one central database.
-This project shows how distributed transactions can be managed with the Saga choreography pattern.
-Each service completes its own local transaction and publishes an event that starts the next step, without using a central coordinator.
+## Overview

+This project presents the design, deployment and evaluation of a distributed payment platform in a cloud environment.

+At the application level, it implements a distributed payment platform based on the **Saga choreography pattern**.
+Each microservice completes a local transaction and publishes an asynchronous event that is consumed by another service.
+When an operation fails or is cancelled, each service executes a compensating transaction to reverse the previous steps and return the system to an eventually consistent state.

+At the infrastructure level, Terraform creates the AWS environment required to run the platform.
+The architecture includes a VPC, one public subnet, two private subnets across three Availability Zones, security groups and three EC2 instances that form a Kubernetes K3s cluster.

+Each application component is packaged as a Docker image and deployed on Kubernetes.
+GitHub Actions automates the build, image publication and deployment process independently for each service.

 ---

-##

-The project studies how a distributed payment operation can be coordinated across independent services without using a shared database or a global transaction.
-The system implements Saga choreography and evaluates its functional behavior, temporary inconsistencies, concurrent execution, and performance.

 ## Application Architecture